kailash-manasarovar/statement/docs/next-batch.md

 ### August 2026

 1. Oeuf, the TV, TT's daughter.
+I heard her voice.
+She said *oeuf* like a young adult and like I knew her.
+This was a night God got me out of bed to visit him - I was staying in the tower still.
 1. Seven devils, the Truth coming out now - was that eclipse day?
 1. In Dubai after a month of swimming a km to a mile every day or every two days at the YMCA in Jerusalem, the groin injury - it is inner groin - is paining me during the night.
 It's something to do with the mattress which puts my rump/hips/groin in a lower position than my legs.
 I swim breaststroke and so kick out a lot and noticed the groin injury complaining a bit while swimming but it doesn't make sense unless it is structural, a caused injury, broken sutures, something surgical gone wrong and reopened again and again.
 1. And who was the woman at departures?
 I got jealous and remembered how awful that all was and started thinking of a cave or the nunnery again... was she Brunhilda?
 Isaiah 57.
 A nest indeed.
 Gosh, this is gonna be such a cool parallel plot line.